domRiddle/ASF/FAQ.md

 **Q:** ASF seems to be working, but I'm not receiving any card drops!

 **A:** Cards farming rate differs from game to game, as you can read in **[Performance](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)**.
 It takes a while and you shouldn't expect cards to drop in a few minutes since launching a program.
-If you can see that ASF switches the game in the console, then everything works fine - you're probably referring to inventory notifications, which are automatically dismissed by ASF through ```DismissInventoryNotification``` bot config property.
+If you can see that ASF switches the game in the console, then everything works fine - you're probably referring to inventory notifications, which are automatically dismissed by ASF through ```DismissInventoryNotifications``` bot config property.
 Check out **[Configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** for details.

 ***